izacus/hass-swissweather/README.md

 2. Add swissweather integration to Home Assistant.
 You'll be asked for two pieces of information:

 * Post Code: The post code of your location, used for forecast.
-* Station code: The station code of weather station showing life data near you.
-The list of stations can be found in following [CSV](https://data.geo.admin.ch/ch.meteoschweiz.messnetz-automatisch/ch.meteoschweiz.messnetz-automatisch_en.csv) - use the WIGOS-ID of nearest station to you within reason (e.g. use Zurich-Fluntern "SMA" for Zurich city, not Uetliberg).
+* Station code: The station code of weather station showing live data near you.
+Choose the closest station within reason - e.g. it probably doesn't make sense to select "Uetliberg" to get data in Zurich due to altitude difference.
+Choose Kloten on Fluntern instead.